 Now that you know where you need to make the hole for the outlet, it’s time to make the cut.
 (Before you do, measure everything one more time just to be sure.)
 Use a drill to make a hole, then use a jigsaw to cut along the exact outline you’ve marked on the panel.

 If you want to better define the cutting path of the saw, use a utility knife to create a guide line that follows the line you created with the marker or painters tape.
-Then, follow the same process: Use a drill to make the initial hole and follow the path you’ve cut with the utility knife.
+Then, follow the same process: Use a drill to make the initial hole and use a jigsaw to follow the path you’ve made with the utility knife.

 Once you’ve cut the hole, the cut-out area will snap out easily.
 Before using any type of adhesive, place the panel against the wall to ensure that you have a perfect fit around your outlet.

 If this is your first time taking on a faux wall panel project, you might have questions.
-Be sure to read our Installation Instructions thoroughly before starting your project, and if you have other questions, reach out to our design consulting team at 800-651-4223.
+Be sure to read our Installation Instructions thoroughly before starting your project, and if you have other questions, reach out to our design consulting team via live chat or at 800-651-4223.
 We’ll be happy to talk you through it!